 It’s in a pretty green color (there are others that come in it but they didn’t have names that stood out) it has a special storage box that is included and also houses other parts including the 20 different dies.

-A few people had trouble opening the box, so perhaps its design could be worked out a little more.
-It looks like a very good option nonetheless.
+A few people had trouble opening the box, so perhaps its design could be improved, good option nonetheless.

 So now you know the best options for a clay extruder to streamline all of your projects in need of small and delicate detail.
 Now minute objects like hair, twisted ropes and heart-shaped inserts are well within your grasp!